 Lunch Program - A hot lunch program is available to those students wishing to purchase lunch at school.
-Hot lunches must be ordered and paid for in advance by using the schools lunch order form or by going through Sycamore.
+Hot lunches must be ordered and paid for in advance by using the school's lunch system - Meal Manage.

-School Supplies -Students will receive specific supply information from their individual teachers but should come with paper and pencils on the first day.
+School Supplies - Students will receive specific supply information from their individual teachers but should come with paper and pencils on the first day.
 K-6 students will be required to purchase a Student Planner (app. \$5.00).